 - Lightly dust with flour and pass is through the rolls of the pasta machine on its widest setting.

-- Adjust to the next-narrower setting, and pass the dough through it.
+If the dough has an odd shape, fold it in half and pass through the same setting again. - Adjust to the next-narrower setting, and pass the dough through it.
 Repeat the process until you reach thickness of approx 1.2 mm or position 5 on Marcato Atlas Pasta Machine.

-Pass the pasta sheet on this setting for the second time. - As the end result you should have a rectangular an inch wider than your ravioli mold and a sightly more than twice longer.
+RESULT TO AIM FOR: As the end result you should have a rectangular an inch wider than your ravioli mold and a sightly more than twice longer.

-- Place the dough sheet floured side down on the ravioli mold, leaving the free end to seal ravioli after stuffing.
+- Generously dust with flour the ravioli mold so as one side of the dough sheet.
+Place the dough sheet floured side down on the ravioli mold, leaving the free end to seal ravioli after stuffing.

 TOP TIP: If needed, brush off any flour from the top side or your ravioli will have hard time closing. - Using your knuckle gently press into the dough following the cavities of your ravioli stamp.